Group-Relative REINFORCE Is Secretly an Off-Policy Algorithm: Demystifying Some Myths About GRPO and Its Friends: Rethinking the rationales behind recent RL algorithms

 To isolate the roles of importance sampling and clipping, we consider a series of \underline{RE}INFORCE-with-\underline{C}lipping (\rec) algorithms.
 Due to space limitation, we defer our studies of more clipping mechanisms to Appendix~\ref{sec:more_clipping_methods}, and focus on \rec with one-side clipping in this section.
 More specifically, \reconesideis removes advantage normalization in \grpo (to reduce variability), and \reconesidenois further removes IS weighting:

 \paragraph{Experiments.}

-Figure~\ref{fig:G1-OneSide-IS} presents GSM8k results with Qwen2.5-1.5B-Instruct in various off-policy settings. \reconesideis/\textsc{NoIS} and \grpo (with the same $\epslow = \epshigh = 0.2$) have nearly identical performance, indicating that importance sampling is non-essential, whereas the collapse of REINFORCE highlights the critical role of clipping.
-Radically enlarging $(\epslow, \epshigh)$ to $(0.6, 2.0)$ accelerates \reconesidenois without compromising stability in both \syncinterval = 20 and \syncoffset = 10 settings.
+{We conduct experiments to validate Finding F1 regarding the roles of clipping (with a small or large clipping range) and importance sampling in GRPO.} Figure~\ref{fig:G1-OneSide-IS} presents GSM8k results with Qwen2.5-1.5B-Instruct in various off-policy settings. \reconesideis/\textsc{NoIS} and \grpo (with the same $\epslow = \epshigh = 0.2$) have nearly identical performance, indicating that importance sampling is non-essential, whereas the collapse of REINFORCE highlights the critical role of clipping.
+Radically enlarging $(\epslow, \epshigh)$ to $(0.6, 2.0)$ accelerates \reconesidenois without compromising stability in all considered settings (except ``offline'').
 Similar patterns also appear in Figure~\ref{fig:G1-toolace} (ToolAce with Llama-3.2-3B-Instruct) and other results in Appendix~\ref{sec:appendix_experiments}.
-As for the stress-test (``offline'') setting, Figure~\ref{fig:G1-OneSide-IS} reveals an intrinsic trade-off between the speed and stability of policy improvement, motivating future work toward better algorithms that achieve both.
+As for the stress-test (``offline'') setting, Figure~\ref{fig:G1-OneSide-IS} reveals an intrinsic trade-off between learning speed and stability, motivating future work toward better algorithms that achieve both.
+We hypothesize that sequence-level importance sampling in GSPO \citep{gspo} could be non-essential as well; interested readers may refer to our preliminary results in Appendix~\ref{subsec:rec_gspo} that support this prediction.